 As with all major surgeries, gastric bypass surgery carries its own risks and thus is only recommended for severely obese patients who cannot lose weight through traditional measures such as diet and exercise.

-Guidelines to qualify for gastric bypass surgery
+Guidelines to qualify for gastric bypass surgery in Singapore

 Not everyone can qualify for this procedure if they want to lose weight; you need to meet certain medical guidelines.